xetus-oss/docker-archiva/README.md

 The Archiva project is not dead, but it's development is (very) slow.
 A reasonable question to ask is "Why bother when there are other tools like Artifactory?".
 We don't have a clear-cut answer for that, but here are some of the reasons you might consider Archiva.

 1. It's a pure non-commercial product, maintained by Apache.
 2. It's 'right-sized'.
-Archiva is small maven-style artifact repository that probably has all core features you'll need and nothing else.
+Archiva is small maven-style artifact repository that probably has all the core features you'll need and nothing else.
 Flexible repository management, LDAP Authentication support, and a small UI.
 3. You have an existing Archiva repository to maintain.
 4. It has this great docker image :-).